trungnth/akde/README.md

 These updates ensure that the log-likelihood of the data increases with each iteration.
 The EM process is implemented in the `regEM` function in `AKDE`, which terminates when the change in log-likelihood is below a predefined tolerance.

-After optimizing the GMM parameters, the algorithm evaluates the estimated density function $f(x)$ over a grid of points to enable visualization.
+After optimizing the GMM parameters, the algorithm evaluates the estimated density function $f(x)$ over a grid of points.
 This evaluation requires efficient computation of the Gaussian components for large datasets, which is achieved using Cholesky decomposition to factorize each covariance matrix $\Sigma_k$ as:

 $$
 \Sigma_k = L_k L_k^\top,